D'Anyers family: Sir Thomas D'Anyers and The Battle of Crécy

-Thomas De'Anyers of Bradley, the eldest son of William De'Anyers, served as Sherriff of Cheshire in 1350 and from his first marriage to Margaret de Tabley, was father to Sir Thomas De'Anyers (d.1354).
+Thomas D'Anyers of Bradley, the eldest son of William D'Anyers, served as Sherriff of Cheshire in 1350 and from his first marriage to Margaret de Tabley, was father to Sir Thomas D'Anyers (d.1354).

-Sir Thomas De'Anyers is noted as the most recognised member of the family gaining fame at the Battle of Crécy on the 26th August 1346 following his retrieval of the Black Prince's standard and capturing of the Chamberlain of France, the Comte de Tankerville.
+Sir Thomas D'Anyers is noted the most recognised member of the family gaining fame at the Battle of Crécy on the 26th August 1346 following his retrieval of the Black Prince's standard and capturing of the Chamberlain of France, the Comte de Tankerville.

 For his actions, the Black Prince knighted him on the battlefield and settled upon him estates and an annuity of forty marks a year from the Earldom of Chester.
-Sir Thomas married Isabel de Bagguilly, afterwards Lady Isabel, an heiress in her own right and died during the lifetime of his father leaving a daughter Lady Margaret.
+Sir Thomas married Isabel de Bagguilly, an heiress in her own right and died during the lifetime of his father leaving a daughter Margaret.

-Sir Thomas' daughter Lady Margaret Savage née De'Anyers was the sole heiress of her mother's lands at Lyme Handley and eventually also successfully claimed a portion of her father's lands totalling 1,400 acres from Richard II in 1398.
+Sir Thomas' daughter Margaret, Lady Savage later Lady Legh née D'Anyers was the sole heiress of her mother's lands at Lyme Handley and eventually also successfully claimed a portion of her father's lands totalling 1,400 acres from Richard II in 1398.
 She married Sir Piers Legh in 1388, their descendants the Barons of Newton held the estate Lyme Park until 1946.